jamiegoodwin/blogwin/_jekyll/_posts/2021-05-23-boost-your-wi-fi-with-whole-home-signal-and-up-to-double-the-speed.md

 Now that you’ve got the router and it’s working, there are two more things to do to for the best setup:

-1. Disable WiFi on your ISP’s modem-router.
+1. Disable Wi-Fi on your ISP’s modem-router.
 2. Set your new router’s Wi-Fi name and password to match your ISP’s.

 You could do neither; 1 alone; or 1 and 2 together.